AlyneSoares/carrinho_e_compras/README.md

 ### Required:
 You need JAVA JDK with maven, Selenium, Cucumber and WebDrivers (ChromeDriver, GeckoDriver, EdgeDriver) installed.
+- When you import the test to your machine, remember substitute the Driver's path (eg `/home/alyne/workspace/chromedriver`) to your won driver's path

 ### Run tests:
 Open 'prova_4all' in your terminal and type: